vavrines/Kinetic.jl/docs/src/type_velocity.md

 # Particle velocity space

 A struct `vSpace <: AbstractSetup` defines the particle velocity setup of a simulation.
 Structs for 1-3 dimensional particle velocity space are built.
+Note that these structs work for both single-component and multi-component substances.
 ```@docs
 VSpace1D
 VSpace2D